kind3r/electra-esp32-analog/README.md

 ## Intro

 After some research and experimentation it was **not possible to power the ESP32 module from the intercom power line** as the power is not always available and the ESP32 WiFi and boot power spikes confuse the Electra Call Distributor.
 So the next logical step was to use a battery to power.
-I opted for a **LiFePO4 18650** battery to optimise power usage since it's nominal voltage is 3.2V and it's max charge is 3.6V, thus it does not require power regulation which saves quite some energy.
+At first I opted for a **LiFePO4 18650** battery to optimise power usage since it's nominal voltage is 3.2V and it's max charge is 3.6V, thus it does not require power regulation which saves quite some energy.
 Combined with the fact that the device is mostly in deep sleep mode, this should give a **very long battery life** (few years - still need to make exact measuremets).
+Now I am testing 2 AAA batteries and it seems to work fine and they also fit in the intercom case, event better than the 18650.

 ## Features